Girafboy/RE-toy/README.md

 ## Test Script `experiments.sh` Usage

-The `experiments.sh` runs all the four experiments mentioned in the paper, namely tradeoff, real_graph, scale_up, and dense_up.
+The `experiments.sh` runs all the four experiments mentioned in the paper, namely parameter, tradeoff, real_graph, and dense_up.

 Most configuration parameters of this script are similar to those in `test.sh`.